sarinaheshmati/Data-Structures-Course-Assignments/README.md

 ## Overview

-This repository contains assignments from a Data Structures and Algorithms course, taught by Professor **Mohammad Akbari** and Professor **Sajad Shirali-Shahreza**.
+This repository contains assignments from a Data Structures and Algorithms course, taught by Dr. **Mohammad Akbari** and Dr. **Sajad Shirali-Shahreza**.
 The projects demonstrate various concepts and techniques used in solving problems related to data structures and algorithms.

 ## Projects